 The Undergraduate Certificate in Community Health provides students with the knowledge, skills and hands-on experience that prepares them to tackle real-world health problems.
 The coursework for this certificate prepares students to take the Certified Health Education Specialist (CHES) exam.

-Undergraduate Certificate in Community Health
+Discover the Undergraduate Certificate in Community Health

 - To earn the certificate, students must complete a minimum of 27 credits in accordance with the specified curriculum, and maintain a minimum cumulative grade point average of 2.5.